Zilliqa/zq2/z2/docs/deployer.md

 Options:
   -n, --name <NAME>                  The name of the backup folder.
 If zip is specified, it represents the name of the zip file
-      --zip                          If specified, restore the persistence from a zip file --max-parallel <MAX_PARALLEL>  Define the number of nodes to process in parallel.
+      --zip                          If specified, restore the persistence from a zip file --no-restart                   If specified, the service will not be restarted after the restore --max-parallel <MAX_PARALLEL>  Define the number of nodes to process in parallel.
 Default: 50 -v, --verbose...
 Increase logging verbosity -q, --quiet...
 Decrease logging verbosity